rayrayraykk/agentscope-runtime/cookbook/en/deployment.md

 ### Service

 The `Service` chapter explains the built-in session history, memory, sandbox, and state services plus the shared lifecycle interface.
 It helps you pick the right implementations (in-memory, Redis, Tablestore, and more) and shows how to manage them via `start()`, `stop()`, and `health()` so your deployment has a reliable backbone.
-See {doc}`service`.
+See {doc}`service/service`.

 ### Simple Deployment